OdinBurntwaffle/capeTrader/README.md

 1. You must be in Mhaura and be within a distance of 6 to the Gorpa-Masorpa npc.

-2. If you have only recently zoned into Mhaura make sure your inventory has completely finished loading before using the go command.
+2. If you have recently zoned into Mhaura you will have to wait to use the go command until your inventory loads.

 3. Make sure there is only one of the given cape you want to augment in your inventory.
 For example if you are intending to augment an ogma's cape, there should only be one ogma's cape in your inventory.